15,500 Inuit, 13 Communities, 32 Companies

 QC is always evolving to respond to emerging markets and to be a major contributor to all sectors of the Nunavut economy.
-Since 1983, we have grown from a one-person company to a group of companies with over 500 employees.
+Since 1983, we have grown from a one-person company to a group of companies with hundreds of employees.
 Through these companies, QC has strategically established business in fisheries, transportation, telecommunication, hospitality, energy, environment, construction, retail, and real estate.

 Since our creation, QC has matured into a multi-disciplinary company with 32 subsidiaries, joint ventures and affiliations.

 Our mission is derived from the company's aspiration to invest in and create sound financial business opportunities.